rafimrfdn/portfolio/src/posts/0026-how-to-connect-a-two-ec2-instances-database-and-files-transfer-using-aws-cli.md

 --tags Key=Name,Value=ebs-volume
 ```

+Explanation:

+- `AWS_AVAILABILITY_ZONE` is a variable that stores the availability zone.
+- The `aws ec2 describe-availability-zones` command retrieves the availability zone.
+- The `--query` option specifies the query to retrieve the availability zone.
+- The `--output` option specifies the output format.
+- The `aws ec2 create-volume` command creates an EBS volume.
+- The `--availability-zone` option specifies the availability zone.
+- The `--size` option specifies the size of the volume, in GiB.
+- The `--volume-type` option specifies the volume type.
+- The `--iops` option specifies the number of I/O operations per second (IOPS) that the volume supports.
+- The `--query` option specifies the query to retrieve the volume ID.
+- The `--output` option specifies the output format.
-The command creates an EBS volume with all availability zones and adds a tag to the EBS volume.
+- The `aws ec2 create-tags` command adds a tag to the EBS volume.

 ### Step 2: Attach the EBS Volume to the First EC2 Instance